priezz/truenas-proxmox/README.md

 To ensure that the container is running do `jlmkr list`.

-You should see your Proxmox web interface at `https://$CONTAINER_IP:8006` in a few minutes (it takes time for all services to start).
+You should see your Proxmox web interface at `https://$CONTAINER_IP:8006` in 2-3 minutes (it takes time for all services to start).

 ### Step 3.
 Attach storage